quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 > In mathematics, an identity element, or neutral element, of a binary operation operating on a set is an element of the set which leaves unchanged every element of the set when the operation is applied.

-In addition, the identity element is 0, and with multiplication it is 1.
+In addition, the identity element is 0.

 `1 + 0 = 1`

+With multiplication, it is 1.

 `1 * 1 = 1`

 ## Wrapping up